Division of Health Education

 The Ph.D. in Health Education program prepares students to conduct research in basic and applied health education.
 The program requires a minimum of 64 hours of coursework beyond the master’s degree.

-Earn a B.S. in Health with a concentration in School Health
+Earn a B.S. in Health Education with a concentration in School Health

 Earn a B.S. in Community Health.